 The ease and ability to make many trips will be influenced by the sticks and carrots being applied in neighbouring areas.
-Where applicable we could work with neighbouring authorities on measures that can reduce the number of vehicular
+Where applicable we could work with neighbouring authorities on measures that can reduce the number of vehicular trips.

-Objective Qualitative Impact Score PO1: Taking Climate Action Reduces the need to travel by encouraging people to live and work locally will positively affect the emissions generated by new developments.
-Supporting the use of active and sustainable transport modes for new developments rather than the use of private cars will further contribute to reducing respective emissions.
-The extent of the above will be relatively local to new developments although given the scale of development ++ proposed within the Tactran region this will likely result into a moderate impact.
-Higher densities to provide a critical mass of population to support local services etc. manifest as taller buildings or terraced housing.
+Objective Qualitative Impact Score PO1: Taking Climate Action Higher densities to provide a critical mass of population to support local services etc. manifest as taller buildings or terraced housing.
 This may reduce overall land take on development schemes, allowing for enhanced blue and green infrastructure.
-PO2: Improving Research has shown that larger settlements with higher ++ Health and Wellbeing densities can provide a critical mass of population to support local services, improve economic productivity, reduced
+PO2: Improving Health and Wellbeing Research has shown that larger settlements with higher densities can provide a critical mass of population to support local services, improve economic productivity, reduced ++